agustinfitipaldi/popup-search/readme.md

 ### Context Menu Search

 1. Select any text on a webpage
-2. Right-click and select the search option from the Kagi Split Search context menu
+2. Right-click and select the search option from the Popup Search context menu

 ### Keyboard Shortcuts